Religious order

-A religious order is a subgroup within a larger confessional community with a distinctive high-religiosity lifestyle and clear membership.
-Religious orders often trace their lineage from revered teachers, venerate their founders, and have a document describing their lifestyle called a rule of life.
-Such orders exist in many of the world's religions.
+A religious order is a subgroup within a larger confessional community that has members who lead a contemplative lifestyle devoted to prayer and service.
+Religious orders often trace their lineage from their founders and have a text describing their lifestyle called a rule of life.
+Such orders exist in a number of the world's religions and their denominations.

 Buddhism

 In Buddhist societies, a religious order is one of the number of monastic orders of monks and nuns, many of which follow a certain school of teaching—such as Thailand's Dhammayuttika order, a monastic order founded by King Mongkut (Rama IV).
 A well-known Chinese Buddhist order is the ancient Shaolin order in Ch'an (Zen) Buddhism; and in modern times, the Order of Hsu Yun.

 Christianity

 Catholic tradition

 A religious order in the Catholic Church is a kind of religious institute, a society whose members (referred to as "religious") make solemn vows that are accepted by a superior in the name of the Church, who wear a religious habit and who live a life of brothers or sisters in common.
 Religious orders are to be distinguished from religious congregations, which are religious institutes whose members profess simple vows, and from secular institutes, including societies of apostolic life and lay ecclesial movements.
 Unless they are also deacons or priests in Holy Orders members of religious orders are not clergy but laity.
 However, particular orders and institutes are classified as either specifically clerical or lay depending on their charism.

 Among the traditional forms of solemnly vowed religious order, there are four key categories: